percona/percona-server/doc/source/installation/apt_repo.rst

    |Percona Server| |version| comes with the :ref:`TokuDB storage engine
    <tokudb_intro>`.
 You can find more information on how to install and enable
    the |TokuDB| storage in the :ref:`tokudb_installation` guide.

+   Starting with Percona Server for MySQL :ref:`8.0.28-19`, the TokuDB storage engine is no longer supported.
+We have removed the storage engine from the installation packages and disabled the storage engine in our binary builds.
+For more information, see :ref:`tokudb_intro`.

 .. warning::